lucienqchen/lol-match-prediction/README.md

 | csdiffat10      |             0.0127827 |
 | firstherald     |             0.0115346 |

+In this model, there are 6 qualitative, ordinal variables and 6 quantitative variables.

+I've also included a confusion matrix below to show how our model performed on the test dataset.

 <img src="assets/confusion_matrix.png" alt="Confusion Matrix">

 ## Fairness Analysis

 An important thing to consider is the fairness of the algorithm, that is, when predicting on different groups, does our model perform differently?

-In our data, there are two primary "classes" so to speak, being is a team playing on Red or Blue side.
+In our data, there are two primary "classes" so to speak, being whether a team playing on Red or Blue side.
 Since, there are an equal amount of games played on red side as there are on blue side, I used the difference in accuracy as the test statistic and chose a significance level of 5%.

 <iframe src="assets/accuracy_by_side.html" width=1000 height=600 frameBorder=0></iframe>

-Let's first define our hypotheses:
+Let's first define our question:

+#### Does our model perform the same on a team regardless of which side they played on?

+And our hypotheses:

 Null Hypothesis: Our model is fair, it's accuracy is the same for both Blue and Red side and any differences are due to chance.